-Renovation projects can also be incredibly complex, as can large commercial, residential, or mixed-used projects in high-density environments, where access to sites is constrained by traffic, space, or other factors.
+Renovation projects can also be incredibly large commercial, residential, or mixed-used projects in high-density environments, where access to sites is constrained by traffic, space, or other factors.

 Geographic locations with challenging weather or environmental conditions can also add complexity in construction projects (e.g. building in Antarctica, underwater, or underground).